dk949/WikiBrowser/README.md

     * E.g. "Chlorophyte Mask" should redirect to "Chlorophyte armor"
 * Version log
 * Allow the user to type the name of an item/npc if they can't place them in the window.
+* Make 3 windows (using radio buttons for navigation) displaying info from the wiki, what can be crafted with an item and what is needed to craft the item
+    * Like a terrible version of Recipe Browser

 ## Known bugs/missing features